opds-community/drafts/opds-1.2.md

 An OPDS catalog <em class="rfc">may</em> track content that was previously acquired by the user.
 This specification defines two new relations to identify Acquisition Feeds listing such resources:

 - `http://opds-spec.org/shelf`: A Resource that includes a user's existing set of Acquired Content, which <em class="rfc">may</em> be represented as an OPDS Catalog.
-- `http://opds-spec.org/subscriptions`: A Resource that includes a user's set of subscriptions, which MAY be represented as an OPDS Catalog.
+- `http://opds-spec.org/subscriptions`: A Resource that includes a user's set of subscriptions, which <em class="rfc">may</em> be represented as an OPDS Catalog.
 An OPDS client <em class="rfc">may</em> use these links to automatically sync content to the user's local shelf or check for periodical content updates.

 ### 6.2.
 Sorting Relations